occamai/deepfakequiz/README.md

 ## local development

-In general, I prototypes things very quickly.
-This entire project could use some TLC...
+In general, I prototyped this project very quickly.
+It could use some TLC...

 ### http post server